epochjs/epoch/README.md

 ```

 The chart is automatically sized to fit the containing div (`div#bar`) and the data is rendered to the page immediately.
 The jQuery method
 `.epoch` returns a chart instance which we assign to the variable `barChart`.

-At this point we can setup a simple poll to for new information
+Now assume that we have an endpoint on our api that will give us the latest bandwidth information, let call it `/stats/bandwidth`.
+Here's
-from our stats servers and get the graph updating in real time.
-Here's an example of how one might do this:
+and example of how one might pull and add the information using the chart's `push()` method:

 ```javascript
 function pollBandwidthData() {